JoeDumoulin/GraphicalModels1/index.md

 ## Conditional independence and inference

-In the case where Two Nodes A and C are separated, when When does knowledge of A infer knowledge of B?
-When is knowledge os A independent of knowledge of B?
+In the case where Two Nodes A and C are separated, when does knowledge of A infer knowledge of B?
+When is knowledge of A independent of knowledge of B?
 There are four basic graph expressions to represent different models of inference.

 <style type="text/css">
 .p {